 - Understanding the concept of networking and using networking for career exploration purposes

-- Researching employers
+- Researching employers and networking contacts

 - Negotiating employment offers

-On Campus Recruiting Program:
+On Campus Recruiting Program

-Presentations, Career Panels, Field Trips:
+Presentations, Career Panels, Networking Treks

-The Career Services Center offers a wide array of career development, graduate school preparation, and job search process workshops throughout each semester.
+Career Services offers a wide array of career development, graduate school preparation, and job search process workshops throughout each semester.
 Our workshops, as well as those from each of the consortium colleges, are listed in the 7-College Event Calendar and are available to students from each of the Claremont Colleges.